Experienced In Commercial Real Estate Tax Appeals

-The Law Office of Cathy Steele has helped many individuals and businesses in the Greater St. Louis area successfully challenge their property tax assessments.
+The Law Office of Cathy Steele has helped many business owners and property managers in the greater St. Louis area successfully challenge their property tax assessments.
 Our knowledgeable and determined representation has resulted in substantial tax savings for our clients.

-Located in Clayton, Missouri, we represent property owners in the city of St. Louis and St. Louis County, as well as St. Charles County and Jefferson County.
-Contact us today for a free consultation to discuss strategies for reducing the assessed value of commercial properties, industrial properties, agricultural properties, multifamily units and rental properties.
+Located in Clayton, Missouri, we represent commercial property owners in the city of St. Louis and St. Louis County, as well as St. Charles County and Jefferson County.
+Contact us today for a free consultation to discuss strategies for reducing the assessed value of commercial properties.

 - We successfully appeal county assessors’ valuations of commercial and industrial properties.
 Many business owners throughout the St. Louis area have relied on us to save money on property taxes each year.